dnsimple/dnsimple-support/content/articles/changing-account-information.markdown

    </info>

    <info>
-   DNSimple needs this information to guarantee the security of your account, and in compliance with applicable laws and regulations.
+   DNSimple requests this information to guarantee the security of your account, and in compliance with applicable laws and regulations.
    </info>

-1. Once all the information has been updated press <label>Update Account</label> to save the changes.
+1. Once the information has been updated press <label>Update Account</label> to save the changes.

 </div>